 Thus, we can take any sentence as an example of communication between humans using Language as the code.
 If we could model the rules that lie behind the process, amazing applications could be created.
-Instead of a standard viewer, this text could be read with a Natural Language Understanding (NLU) tool1.
+Instead of a standard viewer, this text could be read with a Natural Language Understanding (NLU) tool.
 The tool would understand the commands we give in English (in place of having to look for them in the menu), and also would understand the text that is written, allowing us to make queries like:

-1. Can you get me a short version of this dissertation, of 20 pages more or less?
+- 1. Can you get me a short version of this dissertation, of 20 pages more or less? - 2.
+Where did the writer say something about parallel corpora? - 3.
+Can you translate the whole document into Basque?